-Division 2, Primary Caregiver Qualifications for a Licensed Child-Care Home April 2017
+Division 2, Primary Caregiver Qualifications for a Licensed Child-Care Home March 2023

-- (a) Clock hours or CEUs may only be substituted for the required college credit hours in child development and management. - (b) 50 clock hours or five CEUs may be substituted for every three college credit hours required in child development and management. - (c) The documentation to verify the clock hours or CEUs must be as specified in §747.1327 of this title (relating to What documentation must I provide to Licensing to verify that training requirements have been met?).
+- (a) Clock hours or CEUs may only be substituted for the required college credit hours in child development and management. - (b) 50 clock hours or five CEUs may be substituted for every three college credit hours required in child development and management.

+(c) The documentation to verify the clock hours or CEUs must be as specified in §747.1327 of this subchapter (relating to What documentation must I provide to Licensing to verify that caregivers have met training requirements?).